Gabriel Moreno Player Props: Diamondbacks vs. Red Sox

 Gabriel Moreno At The Plate

-- In 37 games played this season, he has homered in only two of them.
+- He has gone deep in two of 38 games played this season, and in 1.5% of his plate appearances.

-- Moreno has an RBI in 14 of 37 games this year, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in two contests.
+- In 14 games this year (36.8%), Moreno has picked up an RBI, and in three of those games (7.9%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.